 Whether it be inaugurating a new building or making sure people know the difference between the Argentina tango or the Viennese waltz, there are a number of factors common to the management of all events.

 You may think you can, but the simple truth is you CAN’T DO everything!
-You can’t be on top of the marketing, the administration and have the headspace to really plan what it is you want to do.
-Do the things that you are good at and OUTSOURCE the rest.
+You can’t be on top of the marketing, the administration and have the headspace to plan what it is you really want to do.
+Focus on the things that you are good at and OUTSOURCE the rest.

 Think of all eventualities!
-Have a backup plan in case your speakers don’t turn up on the night, in case there is an emergency fire drill, in case the next storm Eleanor /Georgina etc. arrives in full force.
-By hiring a Virtual Assistant (VA) you can outsource the time consuming nitty gritty admin work to someone else leaving you the time to concentrate tasks that you are good at.
+Have a backup plan in case your speakers don’t turn up on the night, in case there is an emergency fire drill, in case the next storm arrives in full force.
+By hiring a Virtual Assistant (VA) you can outsource the time consuming nitty gritty admin work to someone else leaving you the time to concentrate on the tasks that you are good at.

-- You can task time a VA with the marketing and advertising of the event, helping you to -write a description of the event-create poster and logo-source advertising streams to market your event-create events and schedule posts on social media channels such as Facebook, Twitter etc.
+- You can task a VA with the marketing and advertising of the event, helping you to write a description of the event, create flyers, source advertising streams and schedule posts on social media channels such as Facebook, Twitter etc.

 By hiring a Virtual Assistant, you are assured that you will have someone on board, who:

-• has the experience to know what questions to ask in advance and to predict problems
+• has the experience to know what questions to ask in advance and is able to predict problems

 So, for your next event when working out the scope and the resources make sure you budget in the cost of hiring a VA to save your precious priceless mental energy along the way.
 You won’t regret it!